-- Blocking outgoing ports seriously inconveniences users and visitors - Some sites block lots of TCP ports - Even simple things like email may need ports 465, 587, 993, and 995 to send and receive mail - Remember, you want as open a network as is possible - Some things are hard to block - e.g. Bittorrent can tunnel through port 80 or 443
+- Port block seriously inconveniences users and visitors - Many sites block lots of TCP ports. - Even simple things like email may need ports 465, 587, 993, 995 to send and receive mail - Remember, you want as open of a network as possible - Blocking mostly doesn't help your security or policy - e.g. Bittorrent can tunnel through port 80 or 443